 Jewelry 3 – Basic Torch Techniques

-A new jewelry class open to students of all levels.
-This course will start with some of the basics in cutting and shaping metal and then move to the use of torches to explore soldering, annealing, bezel setting, chains and more.
-Students explore the techniques with copper, brass, and nickel.
-Each week will allow students the opportunity to learn “hot” techniques as well as design their own jewelry.
-A $30.00 lab fee will cover the costs of basic metals, tools and use of the torches.
-Silver is available at an extra charge.
-Class size limited to 10 students.
+We’re turning up the heat in this jewelry class that is open to students of all levels.
+This course will start with a review of the basics in cutting and shaping metal and then move to the use of torches to explore soldering, annealing, bezel setting, chains and more.
+Each week will allow students the opportunity to learn “hot” techniques” as well as design their own jewelry.
+A $30 lab fee covers the cost of studio chemistry, fuel and supplies for torches, plus sheet copper and wire to begin the course.
+Additional sheet metal and wire are available for purchase.
+Class size is limited to 10.

-Examples of enamelled work by Sarratt Art Studos Instructor, Susan Moody
+Examples of enameled work by Sarratt Art Studios Instructor, Susan Moody